amystanley25/diabetes-prediction-analysis/README.md

 | Decision Tree          | 0.708    | 0.583     | 0.636  | 0.609    | 0.692   |
 | Random Forest          | 0.753    | 0.639     | 0.709  | 0.672    | 0.845   |
 | Support Vector Machine  | 0.708    | 0.583     | 0.636  | 0.609    | 0.692   |

+**Evaluation Metrics:**
+Accuracy – Overall correctness of predictions Precision – How many predicted positives are actual positives Recall – How many actual positives were correctly predicted (crucial for medical settings) F1 Score – Harmonic mean of precision and recall
+ROC AUC – Measures separability of the model

 The Random Forest classifier performed best overall, particularly excelling in recall and ROC AUC, which are crucial for medical diagnosis tasks.